timberland-sig/rh-linux-poc/README.md

 ## The ./netsetup.sh script

-During the installation of both QEMU VMs the `./netsetup.sh` script will be run.
-This script is script will create a VM specific configuration file and `scp` it to the newly installed VM.
-It is important to specify the ifname and ipaddr parameters correctly.
+During the installation of both VMs the `./netsetup.sh` script will be run.
+This script will create a VM specific *netsetup.sh* configuration script and `scp` it to the newly installed VM.
+It is important to specify the `ifname` and `ipaddr` parameters correctly.

 ```
  Usage: netsetup.sh <ifname2> <ifname3> <ipaddr>